 SHINKO ELECTRIC INDUSTRIES CO., LTD.

 The Shinko Group is engaged in a variety of activities to fulfill the responsibility of a manufacturing company to reduce environmental impact.
-Among these, the greatest priority is given to responding to climate change, and related activities are conducted throughout the company.
+Among these, the greatest priority is given to responding to climate change, based on our understanding that it is essential for realizing a sustainable society, and related activities are conducted throughout the company.

 International frameworks such as the Paris Agreement, together with the strengthening of global regulations and expanded application of carbon taxes, are accelerating the trend toward decarbonization in many countries throughout the world.
 The Shinko Group is working to respond to climate change by clarifying its goals in accordance with its Environmental Policy and Environmental Vision 2050 and by setting medium- to long-term environmental targets.
 We are strengthening our activities to achieve carbon neutrality as soon as possible and contribute to the realization of a decarbonized society.